ElmoreV/TaskPlanner_javareact/README.md

 npm run start
 ```

+and it will start a server on localhost:3000

 ## Features

 - A by-topic view of all tasks.
 Tasks can be in multiple topic.
 Tasks can have subtasks.
 Topics can have subtopics.